ELizavetaDanilina/DevOps_Project/README.md

   ```
   npm start
   ```
-   After that the application will be availabe by this link: [http://localhost:3000](http://localhost:3000).
+   After that the application will be available by this link: [http://localhost:3000](http://localhost:3000).\
-   Health check will be available by adding `/health` or `/liveness` ot `/rediness` in the end of the link.
+   Health check will be available by adding `/health` or `/liveness` or `/readiness` in the end of the link.\
-   Swagger UI will be available by adding `/api-docs`
+   Swagger UI will be available by adding `/api-docs`.\
+   Data of users will be available by adding `/user`.

 ***Screenshots***
-1. Aplication tests\
+1. Application tests\
    \
    ![](./image/27-11-2024__23_14_05.jpg)